Tanvii13/InSem1Project/README.md

 ## Controls
 The game is controlled using the following keys:

-- *L* - Move Left
+- l - Move Left
-- *R* - Move Right
+- r - Move Right
-- *U* - Move Up
+- u - Move Up
-- *D* - Move Down
+- d - Move Down
-- *T* - Terminate the game
+- t - Terminate the game

 ## Collision Detection
 Collisions occur when the snake either runs into the boundaries of the board or collides with itself.
 If a collision is detected, the game ends, and the final score is displayed.
 This mechanism ensures that the game remains challenging as the snake grows in size, making self-collision more likely.

 ## Score Tracking
 The game keeps track of the score, which increases whenever the snake consumes food.
 The score is directly proportional to the length of the snake, meaning the longer the snake grows, the higher the player's score.
-This provides an incentive for players to continue playing and achieving higher scores.

 ## Game Loop and Logic
 The game operates within a loop that continuously updates the game state.
 The loop consists of the following stages: